-Cost per click determines how profitable your campaigns can be.
-Learn 22 ways our team lowers CPC without affecting ad performance on Google, TikTok, Facebook, and Instagram.
+To lower CPC in Google Ads, leverage negative keywords and controlled bidding while avoiding broad match types.
+Learn all the ways our team lowers CPC without affecting ad performance on platforms like Google, TikTok, Facebook, and Instagram.

-If this sounds familiar, it’s time to lower your cost per click, or CPC.
-In other words, spend less money when prospective customers click on your ads, resulting in more visibility and conversions (without depleting your budget).
+A lower cost per click (CPC) means you spend less money when someone clicks on your ad, resulting in more visibility and conversions (without depleting your budget).

 In this article, we’ll share how to lower your CPC across Google Ads, Facebook, Instagram, and TikTok.